Flow Equivariant World Models: Memory for Partially Observed Dynamic Environments: Experiments

 \subsection{2D MNIST World Benchmark}

-\paragraph{Dataset} To test our architecture on partially observable dynamic world modeling, we propose a simple MNIST World dataset.
+\paragraph{Dataset.} To test our architecture on partially observable dynamic world modeling, we propose a simple MNIST World dataset.
 The world is a 2D black canvas with multiple MNIST digits moving at random constant velocities.
 The agent is provided a view of the world, smaller than the world size, yielding partial observability.
 At each discrete timestep, the world evolves according to the velocity of each object, and the agent takes a random action (relative ($x$, $y$) offset) to move its viewpoint.
-The edges roll, so a digit moving off the screen to the left will reappear on the right.
-Given 50 observation frames, the training task is to predict the dynamics played out for 20 future frames, integrating future self-motion (given) and world dynamics.
-To test length generalization, we additionally run inference with 50 observation rames and 150 prediction frames.
-We include ablations on data subsets with different combinations of partial observability, object dynamics, and self-motion in Appendix \ref{apd:additional_details_mnist_world}.
+The edges roll, meaning a digit that moves off the screen to the left will reappear on the right.
+Given 50 observation frames, the training task is to predict the dynamics for 20 future frames, integrating the dynamics of the observed digits and the given self-motion actions.
+To test length generalization, we additionally run inference up to 150 prediction frames.
+We include ablations on data subsets with different combinations of partial observability, presence of object dynamics, and self-motion in \S \ref{apd:additional_details_mnist_world}.

-\paragraph{Results} On the MNIST World dataset, we train and evaluate the Simple Recurrent FloWM introduced in Section \ref{sec:flowm_instantiations}, which includes velocity channels (VC) and self-motion equivariance (SME).
+\paragraph{Results.} On MNIST World, we train and evaluate the Simple Recurrent FloWM introduced in Section \ref{sec:flowm_instantiations}, which includes velocity channels (VC) and self-motion equivariance (SME).
 We also include ablations FloWM (no VC), FloWM (no VC, no SME), and the diffusion baselines mentioned above.
 We note here that FloWM (no VC, no SME) is just a simple convolutional RNN.
-More training and model details are available in Appendices \ref{apd:flowm_expt_details_2d} and \ref{apd:dfot_expt_details}.
-At each timestep, we calculate various quality metrics for the predicted frames for each model with respect to the ground truth, reported in Table \ref{tab:mnistworld_metrics}.
-Example rollouts and full world view visualizations are available in Fig.~\ref{fig:mnist_rollout}(a).
+More training and model details are available in \S \ref{apd:flowm_expt_details_2d} and \S\ref{apd:dfot_expt_details}.
+In Table \ref{tab:mnistworld_metrics} we report multiple quality metrics (MSE, PSNR, \& SSIM \cite{wang2004ssim}) with respect to the ground truth averaged over the predicted frames for each model.
+Example rollouts are shown in Fig.~\ref{fig:mnist_rollout}(a).